centuryglass/IntraPaint/doc/menu_options.md

 ## Stable Diffusion menu

-This menu is only available when the Stable Diffusion WebUI image generator is active.
-Each of these options will only be provided if IntraPaint detects that the WebUI supports it.
+This menu is only available when a Stable Diffusion image generator is active.
+Each of these options will only be provided if IntraPaint detects that the image generator supports it.

 ### View saved prompt styles (Ctrl+Alt+1)

-This option opens a window where you can access prompt presets saved with the WebUI's [prompt style feature](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Features#styles).
-If you haven't saved any prompt presets within the WebUI, this option won't be visible.
+This option opens a window where you can access prompt presets saved with the Stable Diffusion WebUI's [prompt style feature](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Features#styles).
+If you haven't saved any prompt presets within the WebUI or you're using the ComfyUI generator, this option won't be visible.

 I'd like to provide support for adding and editing styles directly within IntraPaint, but the WebUI API does not currently support style editing.
 I'll probably eventually either have IntraPaint save new custom styles to a file, or let it directly edit the WebUI's styles.csv file if it can access it.